wizd3/Prework_TipCalculator/README.md

 The following **required** functionality is complete:

 * [ ] User can enter a bill amount, choose a tip percentage, and see the tip and total values.
-* [ ] User can select between tip percentages by tapping different values on the segmented control and the tip value is updated accordingly
+* [ ] User can select between tip percentages by tapping different values on the segmented control and the tip value is updated accordingly.
 * [ ] User can split the bill amount.
+* [ ] User can set a default tip percentage from the setting screen.

 ## Video Walkthrough